joel8800/AdventOfCode/README.md

 - js – JavaScript (future)

 ## How to Run
+Input files should be named input.txt and reside in the same folder as the source

 ### C# (.NET 10 allows running from the CLI, like a script)
 dotnet run 2025/cs/day01/Program.cs